 Nikon D3300 full review

 In the D3300, Nikon's just disproved the old adage about getting what you pay for.
 Here, you actually get an awful lot more than the £500 price would suggest.
-See also The best SLR cameras of 2014.

 The Nikon D3300 is based on a 24.2 megapixel sensor (4800 x 1080 pixels), adding an 18 to 55mm kit lens that behaves like 27 to 82.5mm glass on a full frame camera.
 Clearly inspired by the collapsible lens of its 1-series compact system cameras, Nikon's engineers have made this lens smaller than its predecessor, courtesy of a clever locking button, to compliment the compact body of the D3300 itself.
 See all camera reviews.